 Shire Liberty News is proud to regularly feature original writing by a team of New-Hampshire based contributors who write, vlog and podcast about liberty issues.

-Sandy Pierre has 15 years of experience writing and managing projects for libertarian organizations.
-She relocated to New Hampshire as a participant in the Free State Project in 2005 and has held leadership roles in a number of New Hampshire-based groups, including the Free State Project, the Merrimack Valley Porcupines, the Libertarian Party of New Hampshire, and the New Hampshire Liberty Alliance.
-Sandy has appeared on the TV show the Libertarian Alternative and spoke at the Middlebury Institute’s First North American Secessionist Convention.
+Sandy Pierre has 15 years of experience writing for libertarian organizations.
+She relocated to New Hampshire as a participant in the Free State Project in 2005 and has held leadership roles in a number of New Hampshire-based pro-liberty groups, including the Free State Project, the Merrimack Valley Porcupines, the Libertarian Party of New Hampshire, and the New Hampshire Liberty Alliance.

 Bill Walker is a scientist, writer and political activist in the Upper Valley region of New Hampshire.
 Bill is a member of the Sullivan County Republican Committee, is active in the New Hampshire Liberty Alliance, and is currently running for State Representative.
 More of his writing can be found at the Bedford Patch.

 Emmett Harris is a financial analyst and writer in the Lakes Region of New Hampshire.
 Emmett relocated from North Carolina in 2013 with his family.
 More of his writing can be found at Strike the Root.

 Lauren Rumpler, better known as Objectivist Girl, write, vlogs, and podcasts about Ayn Rand’s philosophy of Objectivism.
 Her goal is to empower the Millennial generation by inspiring rational self-interest.

 Brinck Slattery has worked in politics and now runs his own marketing business: Solutions+.
 He is running for New Hampshire State Representative (R) in Hillsborough District 10 (Manchester).